 When watering, apply a slow, steady flow of water right at the root zone but not directly on the crown/trunk of the sago palm.
 This will prevent splash back of possibly infected soil and keep the aerial parts of the plant drier.
 A slow watering also allows plants to absorb more water, reducing run off.

 Sago palms prefer some shade during hot afternoons.
 It’s best to water them in the morning to give them plenty of sun to dry off any splashed water.
-Before planting a sago palm, you should check the site’s drainage and amend it if it doesn’t drain properly to prevent many future fungal problems.
+Before planting a sago palm, you should check the site’s drainage and if it doesn’t drain properly, amend it to prevent many future fungal problems.

 Adequate air flow is also important in preventing sago palm rots.
 Crowded plants can infect each with fungal disease and create damp, shady areas that fungal pathogens can thrive in.